 For example, if you look at this company right here, which is 52 cents.
-52 cents in a normal trade is about 83000 shares, on average let’s just say 90000 shares, so today it was 83000.
+Fifty-two cents in a normal trade is about 83000 shares, on average.
+Let’s say 90000 shares, so today it was 83000.

 Here, looking at it, if I did, let’s say 150 thousand shares, and bought it a let’s say 53 cents, it would only cost me about $80000, and I could do the whole purchase of that stock for the day with $80000, which would probably pop it to about 83 cents.
 It would move that stock.

 That might sound great, but then how do you get out of it?
-Because one you start dumping, more people are going to dump, because remember there’s other people at higher levels.
+Because once you start dumping, more people are going to drop, because remember there are other people at higher levels.

 And you might see some spikes to the upside, only to suck you in, and then it’ll roll back over a lot lower.

-For penny stocks, as you look at these penny stocks, their natural tendencies are to actually sell off, and get manipulated, that’s the nature of that business, so they may pop, but then they get sold off, they may pop, they get sold off.
+For penny stocks, as you look at these penny stocks, their natural tendencies are actually to sell off and get manipulated, that’s the nature of that business so that they may pop, but then they get sold off, they may pop, they get sold off.

 This is just the way it works in the markets with penny stocks, most of them are there to be sold, not to be bought or invested in.